314pies/ParrelSync/README.md

 Check out [the doc](https://github.com/314pies/ParrelSync/wiki/List-of-APIs) to view the APIs list.

 ## How does it work?
-ParrelSync linked clone's ```Asset```, ```Packages``` and ```ProjectSettings``` folder to the  original project by creating a  [symbolic link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink), so that the cloned instance can refer back to the original folder and keep all the asset "sync".
-Serialization and saving are also beed disabled on the cloned instance for proecting the original assets.
+In able to open the project with different editor isntances, for each instance, ParrelSync create a "clone" of the original project and refering the ```Asset```, ```Packages``` and ```ProjectSettings``` folder back to the  original with  [symbolic link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink), so all the asset in the "clones" will be same as the original project.
+Asset serialization and saving are also beed disabled on the cloned instances for proecting the original assets.
-All cloned projects are be placed right next to the original project with suffix *"_clone"*, you should see something like this in the folder hierarchy.
+All cloned project folders are placed right next to the original project with suffix *```_clone_x```*, which should be something like this in the folder hierarchy.
 ```
 /ProjectName
 /ProjectName_clone_0